 Ozzy Lusth: I knew that I was gonna get some votes, but I didn’t think I was gonna go home.
 I thought the people I was aligned with would be true to their word.
 I was definitely shocked.

 OL: She floated the idea, but the people I thought I could trust are the ones who went with it.
-She is the one who started the conversation, but Brad, Sarah and Tai are the ones that finished it.
+She is the one who started the conversation, but Brad, Sarah and Tai are the ones who finished it.

 OL: That’s one of those times when you wish you had composed yourself a little better to say something funny or witty.
 I was just bummed that I was having my torch snuffed.
 I couldn’t think of anything that cool to say, but I wish I had.